 When I should have been playing with dolls, I was rockin’ out with the New York Dolls!
 It was a rare privilege to see the New York Dolls in their glory days – in February 1974.
-An older neighbor offered to baby-sit a friend and myself, and took us to the show.
+An older neighbor offered to baby-sit a friend and myself, (we were fifteen) and took us to the show.
 His name was Michael, and he was very cool.
-He had long hair, was into Lou Reed and Alice Cooper, and he had a car!
+He had long hair, was into Lou Reed, had been to Woodstock and he had a car!

 The Dolls concert – billed as The St. Valentines Day Massacre – was a wonderful treat for a kid in New York City.
 The show was at the Academy of Music (before it was called the Palladium).
 The lobby was filled with beautiful glittery young boys in drag, glam rags and glitter on their naked, hairless chests, stardust running down their cheeks – a patent leather paradise!
-Those were the days when transvestites were actually attractive, not the botched up mess they are with today’s rampant surgical ‘advances’ (bearing God only knows what strange combination of anatomy).
+There were several really attractive transvestites all glistening and lighting up the night.
 I loved the Dolls’ look; so outrageous, camp and trashy in their Glam parody, but mostly because they were still just adorable mischievous boys in makeup.
 And can we talk about the hair?
 The ozone layer’s first hole appeared in the early 70’s, all to keep some really spunky, high hairdos in place.
 The Dolls used more hairspray than the Ronettes!

-The debate on who inspired punk rock rages on, but the Dolls must have unwittingly been mainly responsible.
-After all, Malcolm McLaren literally molded the Sex Pistols after them.
-And just like the Dolls, the world wasn’t ready for the Pistols either!
+The debate about who inspired punk rock rages on, but the Dolls must have unwittingly been mainly responsible.
+After all, Malcolm McLaren literally molded the Sex Pistols after the New York Dolls.
+And the world wasn’t ready for the Pistols either!
 Todd Rundgren’s production of the Dolls’ debut LP gave it a slightly polished garage sound.
 It was exactly like John Lennon described Glam Rock; “It’s Rock n’ roll with lipstick on!”
 It’s a shame that the band only made two studio albums.
-Their red patent leather Commie look was stunning, and a third Dolls album would have been red-hot!
+Their red patent leather Commie look was stunning, and a controversial third Dolls album would have been red-hot!

 How wonderful that the New York Dolls re-united in June of 2004 for Morrissey’s Meltdown Festival in London.
 Thirty years on, and only three remaining original members, but it was still a blast.
 They performed “You Can’t Put Your Arms Around A Memory” for their lost comrades, not knowing that another would be gone in only a few weeks – just short of a scheduled gig in New York.